DIGITAL GEORGIA CIRCUIT

 An image is considered to be Monochrome only if it gives the impression of having no color (i.e. contains only shades of gray which can include pure black and pure white) OR it gives the impression of being a grayscale image that has been toned in one color across the entire image.
 (For example by Sepia, red, gold, etc.) A grayscale or multi-colored image modified or giving the impression of having been modified by partial toning, multi toning or by the inclusion of spot coloring does not meet the definition of monochrome and shall be classified as a Color Work.

-4. PSA Definition of Projected Image Division - Monochrome CREATIVE for all monochrome sections recognized by the PSA Projected Image Division.
+4. PSA Definition of Projected Image Division - Monochrome Scapes for all monochrome sections recognized by the PSA Projected Image Division.

-5. PSA Definition of Nature Photography - for any sections recognized by the PSA Nature Division.
+5. PSA Definition of Photo Travel Photography - Events for all sections recognized by the PSA Photo Travel Division.

-6. PSA Definition of Photojournalism Photography - for all sections recognized by the PSA Photojournalism Division.
+6. PSA Definition of Nature Division - Birds for all sections recognized by the PSA Photojournalism Division.

 Photojournalism entries shall consist of images or sequences of images with informative content and emotional impact, including human interest, documentary and spot news.
 The journalistic value of the image shall receive priority over pictorial quality.
 In the interest of credibility, images that misrepresent the truth and model or staged set-ups are not permitted.
 Techniques that add to, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
 Techniques that enhance the presentation of the image, without changing the photojournalism content, are permitted.
 All adjustments must appear natural.
 Color images can be converted to greyscale monochrome.